psevestre/openid-fapi/Financial_API_WD2_001.md

 * shall verify that the Authorization Code has not been previously used if possible;
 * shall return the token response as defined in 4.1.4 of [RFC6749]; and
 * shall return the list of allowed scopes with the issued access token.
+* shall provide opaque, non-monotonically increasing or non-guessable access tokens with a minimum of 128 bits as defined in section 5.1.4.2.2 of [RFC6819]

     **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.

     **NOTE**: Section 4.1.3 of [RFC6749] does not say anything about the `code` reuse, but this document is putting limitation on it as per Section 3.1.3.2 of [OIDC].

-    **NOTE**: If replay identification of the authorization code is not possible, it is desirable to make the validity period of the authorization code very short.
+    **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
+The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

 Further, if it wishes to provide the authenticated user's identifier to the client in the token response, the authorization server